Online Student Experience at Seattle U

 Student Success Coordinators

 Faculty and cohort peers will support your online student experience at Seattle University, and there is more.
-Once you have been accepted into the Online MBA or Online MSBA and are ready to enroll in classes, you will be connected to a Student Success Coordinator who will work with you for the duration of the program.
+Once you have been accepted into the Online MBA and are ready to enroll in classes, you will be connected to a Student Success Coordinator who will work with you for the duration of the program.
 Your Student Success Coordinator will then help you create a personalized success plan—ensuring you reach graduation day in your desired time frame—and they will provide dedicated support as you work through registration, navigate the online learning management system, and manage your finances.

 We Support Your Success